smartcontractkit/smart-contract-examples/random-svg-nft/README.md

 # Random Emoji NFT collection on OpenSea

-This demo project demonstrates how to create randomly generated on-chain Emoji NFTs using Chainlink VRF and how to host that collection on OpenSea on Rinkeby Testnet.
+This demo project demonstrates how to create randomly generated on-chain Emoji NFTs using Chainlink VRF and how to host that collection on OpenSea on Sepolia Testnet.

 ## What we are building